 Unlike some states, California does not legally require companies to rehire their injured workers when they are ready to come back to work.
 California does, however, have very strict anti-discrimination laws.
 This means that if an employer won't allow you to return to work they must not be doing so out of retaliation or discrimination.

 The Americans with Disabilities Act and the Fair Employment and Housing Act mandate that employers make accommodations for employees with disabilities.
 If your work injury resulted in a permanent or long-term disability your employer must make accommodations for you unless these accommodations would result in undue hardship on the company.
 These accommodations can include additional time off, or a change in work responsibilities.

 We refuse to let employers get away with unlawful behavior and can carefully assess your circumstances to execute the best course of action.
 California has a 1-2 year statute of limitations on wrongful termination depending on the circumstances.
 This means you have 1-2 years to file a claim or you may lose your right to compensation.

 Employers found guilty of wrongful termination may face statutory penalties, be forced to compensate or reinstate the employee, and even get hit with punitive damages.
-Our goal at Pacific Workers’ Compensation Law Center is simple: achieve a swift and effective resolution to your case that comprehensively meets your needs.
+Our goal at Pacific Workers', The Lawyers for Injured Workers is simple: achieve a swift and effective resolution to your case that comprehensively meets your needs.

 We are eager to begin pursuing that goal on your behalf.
 Contact our retaliation attorneys in Oakland for a FREE consultation today.